owlchester/kanka-docs/docs/source/marketplace/marketplace.md

 ## Publishing your plugin

 Once you've finished creating your plugin and are happy with it, you can send the version to review.
-This locks it and you won't be able to make any more changes to it.
+This locks it, and you won't be able to make any more changes to it.
 Approval of plugins can take up to a few days, depending on our availability and the complexity of the plugin, but is usually done in a few hours.

 In your plugin's overview page, the version will have **Submit for review** button.